What Is Brad Garrett's Net Worth and Salary?

 Brad Garrett began his career by joining several improv clubs in Los Angeles.
 In 1984, he won the comedy category of "Star Search," which led to an appearance on "The Tonight Show Starring Johnny Carson."
 He was just 23 years old at the time.
 This increased exposure led to further opportunities for Garrett in the comedy world.

-Toward the end of the 80s, Garrett shifted his attention towards television roles, becoming the voice of Hulk Hogan in the cartoon series "Hulk Hogan's Rock 'n Wrestling.
+Toward the end of the '80s, Garrett shifted his attention towards television roles, becoming the voice of Hulk Hogan in the cartoon series "Hulk Hogan's Rock 'n Wrestling.
 He then appeared on a number of game shows, including "Family Feud," "Super Password," and "Hollywood Squares."
-Garrett transitioned towards acting roles in series like "First Impressions," "Roseanne," and "The Pursuit of Happiness."
+Brad transitioned towards acting roles in series like "First Impressions," "Roseanne," and "The Pursuit of Happiness."
 More voice acting roles came with the "Transformers" series.

 Romano and Garrett also appeared together in "The King of Queens."
 During this period, Garrett made a guest appearance on the show "Prince of Bel-Air."
-Garrett makes frequent appearances on the game show "Match Game."
+Brad has made frequent appearances on the game show "Match Game."
 In 1996, he booked another guest role on the show "Seinfeld."
 In 2003, he won widespread critical acclaim for his portrayal of Jackie Gleason in the film "Gleason."
 He was nominated for the Emmy Award for Outstanding Lead Actor in a Miniseries or Movie as a result of his performance.

-In 2005, Brad Garrett booked the role of Murray the Cop in a Broadway performance of "The Odd Couple."
+In 2005, Garrett booked the role of Murray the Cop in a Broadway performance of "The Odd Couple."
 In 2006, he played the role of Oscar Madison when actor Nathan Lane became ill.
 That year, he booked a role in the film "The Pacifier," which also starred Vin Diesel.
 To round out a busy year, Brad booked the lead role in a new sitcom called "'Til Death."
-In 2007, he made a brief appearance in the series "American Idol."
+In 2007, he made a brief appearance on the series "American Idol."

 In 2008, Garrett acted as executive producer for the reality show "Dating Brad Garrett," in which he also starred.
 That year, he hosted the roast of Cheech & Chong on TBS.
 In 2011, he started hosting "I Kid with Brad Garrett," which was a candid show for kids that ran for 12 episodes.
 In 2012, Brad booked a recurring role in the sitcom "The Crazy Ones."